Knee Pain

 Instability (feeling of knee giving way)

-How to manage Collateral ligament injuries:
+How to manage ligament injuries:

 Protection: During the first few days after an injury, you should rest the injured joint.
 After 72 hours, gentle movement can be started.
 If walking is difficult or painful, a stick or crutch may help.